WCW Wrestling: Finishers

 Each wrestler has his own finisher move.
 These must be performed in the middle of the ring and can only be accomplished when the opponent had two squares remaining on his health meter.
 The move is performed by pressing A and B simultaneously.
 Finishers deliver significantly more damage than a regular move and are likely to end the match in a knock-out or submission.

 Super Star Pro Wrestling

-Super Star Pro Wrestling is a 1989 Japanese professional wrestling, or puroresu, game made by Nihon Bussan and published by Pony Canyon for the Nintendo Famicom system.
-Released December 9, 1989, the game features play for both one- and two-player modes.
+Super Star Pro Wrestling is a Japanese professional wrestling, or puroresu, game made by Nihon Bussan and published by Pony Canyon for the Nintendo Famicom system.
+Released on December 9, 1989, the game features play for both one- and two-player modes.
 It was released a year later in the United States as WCW Wrestling on the Nintendo Entertainment System, with different wrestlers.

 The game featured a different roster with wrestlers well-known in Japan's AJPW and NJPW promotions.
-It featured Antonio Inoki, Giant Baba, Jumbo Tsuruta, Genichiro Tenryu, Riki Chosu, Akira Maeda, Bruiser Brody, Stan Hansen, Big Van Vader, Abdullah the Butcher, Road Warrior Hawk & Animal, and Andre the Giant under his Giant Machine gimmick.
+It featured Antonio Inoki, Giant Baba, Jumbo Tsuruta, Gen'ichirō Tenryū, Riki Chōshū, Akira Maéda, Bruiser Brody, Stan Hansen, Big Van Vader, Abdullah the Butcher, Road Warrior Hawk & Animal, and André The Giant.

-Below is a list of which WCW Wrestlers took the place of the original Super Star Pro Wrestling roster.
+Below is a list of which WCW Wrestlers that took the place of the original Super Star Pro Wrestling roster: